Marlins vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has five doubles, a triple, six home runs, 10 walks and 16 RBI (26 total hits).
-He has swiped four bases.
+- Cody Bellinger has 32 hits with six doubles, a triple, seven home runs, 11 walks and 18 RBI.
+He's also stolen six bases.

 Bellinger Recent Games